opensourcewebsite-org/opensourcewebsite-org/README.md

 ## License

-This project is open source and available freely under the [MIT license](LICENSE.md), powered by [an excellent community](https://github.com/opensourcewebsite-org/opensourcewebsite-org/graphs/contributors).
+This project is open source and available freely under the [MIT license](LICENSE.md).

 ## Questions and Suggestions